campanam/RatesTools/doc/ruby_scripts.md

  `-g, --gvcf`: Input is a gVCF (Default = false).
 `--rng [VALUE]`: Random number seed.

+Program information options (Do not use other options with the following):
+`-v, --version`: Show program version.
+`-h, --help`: Show help.

 ## denovolib.rb
 This script provides a library of methods and classes used by the remaining Ruby scripts in the RatesTools pipeline.

 ## filterGM.rb
+The filterGM.rb script filters a GenMap mappability bed file.
+The user specifies a mappability cut-off above which to retain (default behavior).
+Optionally, the user can output regions below the cut-off (e.g. for subsequent removal) by appending 'exclude' to the command line.
+Input files with the final extension '.gz' are assumed to be gzip-compressed.

+Usage is: `filterGM.rb <in_GenMap.bed[.gz]> <cutoff> [exclude] > <out.bed>`.

 ## indels2bed.rb
+The indels2bed.rb script identifies indels in the unfiltered all-sites, multi-sample VCF.
+It then generates a bed file that specifies a set window upstream/downstream around the indel for later exclusion in the pipeline.
+Input files with the final extension '.gz' are assumed to be gzip-compressed.

+Usage is: `indels2bed.rb <indels.vcf[.gz]> <bp_to_exclude_upstream/downstream> > <out.bed>`.

 ## nextflow_split.rb
+The nextflow_split.rb script splits an all-sites VCF by chromosomes/contigs for parallelization of filtering and de novo mutation rate calculations using the RatesTools pipeline.

+Basic usage is: `nextflow_split.rb -i <in.VCF> -o <outdir>`.
+Help is available using `nextflow_split.rb -h`.

+Options available:
+`-i, --input [FILE]`: Input VCF.
+`-o, --output [DIRECTORY]`: Output Directory (Default is current directory).
+`-W, --writecycles [VALUE]`: Number of variants to read before writing to disk (Default = 1000000).
+`-h, --help`: Show help (Do not use with other options).

 ## parallel_denovo.rb
 *WARNING: parallel_denovo.rb is deprecated in favor of ratestools.nf and nextflow_split.rb.
 It is included for reference.*